If you continue to use our website, we will assume you agree to receive cookies from us.

 Susan joined the Board as non-Executive Director in July 2003 and became Senior Independent Director in 2007.
 She is Managing Director of Lloyds Banking Group Scotland.
 Susan is also a non-Executive Director of the Court of the Bank of England, where she chairs the Audit and Risk Committee, and of Scotland’s Futures Forum.
 She chairs the Boards of the Edinburgh International Book Festival and the Edinburgh Festivals Forum.
 Susan chairs the Remuneration Committee and is a member of the Nomination Committee.

 Richard joined the Board as a non-Executive Director in May 2007.
-He is Dean of Cass Business School and is non-Executive Chairman of CDC Group plc and Helical Bar plc.
+He is Chairman of Henderson Group plc and non-Executive Director of CDC Group plc, Helical Bar plc and Wm Morrison Supermarkets plc.
 He is a Senior Independent Director of Hiscox Ltd. Richard is a member of the Audit, Remuneration and Nomination Committees.